> Car Care

 When does the water pump need to be replaced?

-A working water pump is vital for the engine; if it doesn't work, the engine will overheat.
-A modern car engine can survive mild overheating but severe overheating can damage it.
+A working water pump is vital for the engine; if the water pump doesn't work, the engine will overheat.
+A modern car engine can survive mild overheating, but severe overheating can damage it.

 In this Volkswagen engine, a water pump is driven by a timing belt.

-.
-Many Honda owners, however, opt to replace a water pump together with the timing belt because if the water pump fails later it will cost the same labor to replace.
+No, but it's an option worth considering.
+For example, if you check an owners manual for one of the Honda vehicles with a V6 engine, it says "Replace timing belt and inspect water pump."
+Many Honda owners, however, opt to replace the water pump together with the timing belt because if the water pump fails later it will cost the same labor to replace.
 Plus, a water pump is not a very expensive part ($45-$170).

-Again, it's not necessary, but it will be a lot more expensive doing it later, since many parts will have to come off to get to the water pump.
+For the same reason, if a water pump is driven by a timing chain, a mechanic may recommend replacing it as a precaution if some work is done with the timing chain or in the same area.
+Again, it's not necessary, but it will be a lot more expensive replacing it later, since many parts will have to come off to get to the water pump.

-The problem is that a mechanic may not be able to check for further damage, until the engine is assembled back and started.
-In cases like this, your mechanic may recommend considering all of your options before doing repairs.
+However, a mechanic may not be able to check for further engine damage until the water pump is replaced and the engine is started.
+In cases like this, your mechanic may recommend considering all options before doing repairs.

-How much does it cost to replace a water pump?
-It depends on the water pump location.
-In most cars, a water pump is located outside the engine and is not very difficult to replace.
+The labor cost depends on the location.
+In most cars, a water pump is bolted to the engine from the outside and is not very difficult to replace.